Crock Pot Dessert

 Slow Cooker Blackberry Crisp

-This slow cooker fruit crisp tastes a lot like the original oven recipe but it won’t heat up your kitchen.
+This slow cooker cobbler tastes a lot like the original oven recipe.
 Adding whole grain oats to make it a crisp instead of just flour adds vitamins, minerals, fiber and lots of texture!
 Serve with a dollop of vanilla yogurt or even some frozen yogurt!
+Making crock pot dessert recipes won’t heat up your kitchen because you will bypass the oven!

 Makes 8-10 servings